Aladar Forrói: Career

 In exchange for Szentmiklós and Szolyva, rex iunior Stephen bestowed the villages Kécs, Fáj and Szend in Abaúj County to Forrói in 1264.
 Soon, Forrói began to establish a lordship centered around Forró in the valley of Hernád.
-It is probable that Aladar was among those lords, who defected to the court of Béla IV during (or shortly before) the 1264–1265 civil war between the king and his son Stephen.
+It is probable that Forrói was among those lords, who defected to the court of Béla IV during (or shortly before) the 1264–1265 civil war between the king and his son Stephen.
 Therefore, Stephen, who ultimately defeated his father and remained de facto ruler of Eastern Hungary, confiscated the lordship of Forró (and also Orjavica) from Forrói.
-However, it is also possible that the relationship between Stephen and Aladar deteriorated only after the duke ascended the Hungarian throne in 1270 (perhaps, in this case, he was among those lords, who fled Hungary and took an oath of allegiance to Ottokar II of Bohemia after Stephen's coronation).
+However, it is also possible that the relationship between Stephen and Forrói deteriorated only after the duke ascended the Hungarian throne in 1270 (perhaps, in this case, he was among those lords, who fled Hungary and took an oath of allegiance to Ottokar II of Bohemia after Stephen's coronation).
 Stephen V donated the lordship of Forró with the surrounding villages (and other non-related estates) to his Judge royal Nicholas Monoszló in May 1271, without mentioning Forrói's previous ownership.
 Around the same time, Kölcsény was also owned by another nobleman Michael Rosd.
 After the death of Stephen V in 1272, Forrói swore loyalty to Dowager Queen Elizabeth, who nominally ruled the realm as regent during Ladislaus' minority, when rivaling baronial groups fought for the supreme power.
 Forrói requested Ladislaus IV to return the formerly confiscated landholdings.
 In January 1273, Ladislaus (or rather the royal council on his behalf) confirmed his father's previous donation letter from 1262, stating that although Stephen did indeed confiscate the lands in his "anger", the previous loyal service of Forrói cannot be undone.
 Consequently, Forrói again became the possessor of the Forró lordship.
 Around the same time, Dowager Queen Elizabeth gave the estate Orjavica back to Forrói.